Jbleezy/BO1-Reimagined/README.md

 * Upgraded: now given to the player when downed on solo if they have the weapon

 ### RPK
-* Fixed animation bug when switching weapons from the RPK with an empty clip
+* Fixed empty drop animation
 * Fixed dive to prone animation from looping
 * Fixed sprint footstep sounds happening too fast